akralj/app/README.md

 # Note:
-There are two package.json files in this project, one in ./ and one in ./server/ ./package.json is used for the client dependencies and npm scripts ./server/package.json is used for the server dependencies.
+There are 3 package.json files in this project, in ./  one, ./client/ and ./server/ ./package.json is used to build tools and npm scripts ./client/package.json is used for the client dependencies ./server/package.json is used for the server dependencies.
 Most other props are copied from ./package.json
-- client dependencies are installed as devDependencies in ../app-client
+- client dependencies are installed as devDependencies in ../client
 - server dependencies are installled as dependencies in ./server

 # Development Workflow

-run dev server on devServer:7777 (or whatever devServer you choose in ./package.json)
+run dev server
 ``` sh
 npm run dev
 ```

-build and run "production" code on staging server on devServer:8888 useful for testing offline version, devServer:8888/app.html
+build and run "production" code on staging server on devServer:7778 useful for testing offline version, devServer:7778/app.html
 ``` sh
 npm run stage
 ```

 # Production Workflow
 ### Step 0
-change server/package.json version: to new release, eg. from release-0.1.1 to release-0.1.2 gca "release-x.x.x - your comment"
+change ./package.json version: to new release, eg. from release-0.1.1 to release-0.1.2 gca "release-x.x.x - your comment"

 ### Step 1